vottundev/qubic-bridge-proposal/README.md

 ---

-## Milestones
+# Milestones
-The project will be divided in 3 milestones in order to deliver the Grant:
+The project will be divided in milestones in order to deliver the Grant:

+## Option 1 (SC developed by Vottun)

+## Kick Off: (30% of the project grant advanced)
+  - Establish Communication Channels.
+  - Team Creation and Project Organization.

+**Amount Unlocked End of Kick Off**: 7.950 USD

-## Milestone 1: Definition, Design, and Set-Up
+## Milestone 1: Definition, Design, and Set-Up (10% of the project grant)
 This phase focuses on planning and setting up the framework for the bridge, establishing the tools and initial environment for the project.

 ### Deliverables: